Jimeh87/blog/_posts/2019-08-28-jekyll-with-docker-compose.md

 ```

 ## Conclusion
 Hopefully this helps you as much as it helped me.
-As someone who is new to Jekyll it has made my life considerably easier because I know the first step of learning a new technology (getting it running) is already done.
+As someone who is new to Jekyll it has made my life considerably easier because I know the first step of learning a new technology is already done.